Helpful Tips for a Mediterranean Cruise

 I made the mistake of thinking I had to exchange my money before I went on my Med cruise.
 In fact, the only bank in my Texas city that would exchange US dollars for Euros had exchange rates that gouged me.

-Only when I had to use the ATM at my first port did I realize how much.
+Only when I had to use the ATM at the Kotor cruise port did I realize by how much.

 One of my best tips for a Mediterranean cruise is to wait to get euros from a local bank once you are overseas.
 The ATMs are easy to find in most ports.